 3 Vent, vent and vent

 A well ventilated kitchen, laundry and bathroom are unlikely to end up mildew infested.
 By well ventilated, we mean having enough power in your ventilation to draw any moisture or humidity inside, outside.
-Clothes dryer vents, stove top exhaust fans, bathroom exhaust fans and wind roof ventilators are all essential artillery for sucking the moisture right out of your home.
+Clothes dryer vents, stove top exhaust fans, bathroom exhaust fans and air purifiers are all essential artillery for sucking the moisture right out of your home.
 And wherever possible, don’t hang wet laundry inside.
 The moisture that comes out of your fresh laundry has to go somewhere.
 Best if it goes outside!

 4 Maximise sunlight in to south facing rooms